tisan-das/tisan-das.github.io/_posts/2023-01-30-Introduction-to-Micoservice-Architecture.md

 3. Service Discover:
 With hundreds of microservices spanning thousands of servers, how can we find whom to talk to to get it done?
 Service discovery can be used in this case:
 - i.
-Central Service Registry2
+Central Service Registry
 - ii.
 Load-Balancer based discovery
 - iii.
 Service Mesh